MercierCorentin/shotgun/README.md

 # Shotgun
-This shotgun is CSRF protected and aims to be easily configured and integrated.
+This shotgun blocks POST scripts and aims to be easily configured and integrated.

 Don't hesitate to contact me to improve the code or if you need help with the configuration/integration.